regenwatchdog/regenwatchdog.github.io/_posts/2020-08-31-august-news-roundup.md

 The group met six times between April and July 2020 to consider how the sector should adapt and maintain resilience following the coronavirus pandemic.

-It looked at specific support needed from Government that would be effective in maintaining housing supply and providing confidence in the market, as well as what can be achieved by collaboration between the Mayor, councils, and housing delivery sector working in partnership.
+It looked at specific support needed from Government that would be effective in maintaining housing supply and providing confidence in the market.

 <img src="/images/taskforce.png" class="img-fluid rounded img-thumbnail" width="50%">